Britain's Got Talent series 14

 The fourteenth series of British talent competition programme Britain's Got Talent was broadcast on ITV, but in two parts as a result of the COVID-19 pandemic in the United Kingdom during that year which affected production on the programme.
 The first half consisted of audition episodes that had already been filmed, which were aired between 11 April to 30 May 2020.
 The second half consisted of the remaining episodes when production could resume, and were aired between 30 August to 10 October 2020.
 The series was notable for Simon Cowell's absence from the semi-finals and final after he sustained an injury following an accident in August, forcing him to be replaced by Ashley Banjo.
 He still appeared in the audition episodes as they had been filmed and aired before his injury.

 Before Cowell's injury, it was intended for him to be virtually present for the semi-finals because of travel restrictions and his commitments to America's Got Talent.

-The semi-finals and the final incorporated a number of safety measures, including the use of a virtual audience and social distancing amongst hosts, judges, participants, and staff, with all episodes being aired weekly - a first in the programme's history.
+The semi-finals and the final incorporated a number of safety measures, including the use of a virtual audience and physical distancing amongst hosts, judges, participants, and staff, with all episodes being aired weekly - a first in the programme's history.
 In addition, semi-finals were pre-recorded, changing the voting format as a result, including the results of public votes being announced in the final.
 Following the previous series, the programme's sister show, Britain's Got More Talent, was effectively cancelled and was replaced by a new online spin-off, titled Britain's Got Talent: Unseen, featuring auditions not aired in the main programme.
 The spin-off didn't return the following series for unknown reasons.

-The fourteenth series was won by comedic pianist Jon Courtenay, with sign-language choir Sign Along With Us finishing in second place.
+The fourteenth series was won by comedic pianist and singer Jon Courtenay, becoming the first golden buzzer act to do so, with sign-language choir Sign Along With Us finishing in second place and comedian Steve Royle third.
 During its broadcast, the series averaged around 8.17 million viewers, despite the split in the broadcast schedule.